The Penny Magazine

 The Penny Magazine was an illustrated British magazine aimed at the working class, published every Saturday from 31 March 1832 to 31 October 1845.
 Charles Knight created it for the Society for the Diffusion of Useful Knowledge in response to Chambers's Edinburgh Journal, which started two months earlier.
-Sold for only a penny and illustrated with wood-engravings, it was an expensive enterprise that could only be supported by very large circulation.
-Though initially very successful—with a circulation of 200,000 in the first year—it proved too dry and too Whiggish to appeal to the working-class audience it needed to be financially viable.
-Its competitor—which included a weekly short story—grew more slowly, but lasted much longer.
+Sold for only a penny and illustrated with wood-engravings, it was an expensive enterprise that could survive only with a large circulation.
+Though initially successful, with a circulation of 200,000 in the first year, it proved too dry and too Whiggish to appeal to its intended working-class audience.
+The Edinbugh Journal, by contrast, which included a weekly short story, grew more slowly, but lasted longer.

 Early success

-During the first few years of publication The Penny Magazine was highly successful in building an audience selling over 200,000 copies in 1832 with an estimation of nearly one million readers that year and easily outselling other periodicals such as the Edinburgh Journal and The Saturday Magazine.
+During the first few years of publication, The Penny Magazine succeeded in building an audience, selling over 200,000 copies in 1832 with an estimated readership of nearly one million that year, easily outselling other periodicals such as the Edinburgh Journal and The Saturday Magazine.

 Price

-There were several contributing factors behind this early success for The Penny Magazine.
-Firstly the price, as being sold for 1d. made it a financially viable option for the working-class audience it was intended for.
-Thus based on price alone there were few direct competitors for the periodical to be challenged by.
-The only direct competitor in this price range in 1832 was the Edinburgh Journal.
+Several factors contributed to the early success of The Penny Magazine.
+First, its price of 1d. made it affordable for its intended working-class audience.
+Its only direct competitor in this price range in 1832 was the Edinburgh Journal.